kchiv/linux_configuration_udacity_project/README.md

 ## Software Summary

 Updated the list of available packages:
+'''
-'''sudo apt-get update'''
+sudo apt-get update
+'''
 Install the new packages:
+'''
-'''sudo apt-get upgrade'''
+sudo apt-get upgrade
+'''